Lithuanian Society for the Relief of War Sufferers: Activity

 The organization was initially centered in Vilnius, Lithuania.
 In 1915, up to 120 offices provided assistance for refugees, and the organization had up to 1600 members.
 The organization's activity was mainly headed by Martynas Yčas, a Lithuanian politician and member of the Russian Duma, as well as co-headed by future president Antanas Smetona.
 Finances for the organization were received from the Tatiana Committee, Russian relief organization named after Tatiana Romanov, the daughter of Tsar Nicholas II, as well as from various catholic and evangelical churches across Lithuania, the United States, and Russia.
 The organization established and maintained dormitories as well as feeding stations for refugees.
-When Vilnius was occupied by the German army in 1915 the organization split into two centers, one in Vilnius and one in Petersburg (from 1917 in Voronezh).
+When Vilnius was occupied by the German army in 1915 the organization split into two centers, one in Vilnius and one in Petrograd (from 1917 in Voronezh).
 In Russia, the organization set up orphanages for children and the elderly, schools, craft schools, as well as gymnasiums, teacher institutes, and also took care of Lithuanian students from universities abroad.
 They also printed Lithuanian newspapers, books, and textbooks.

 The organization was the progenitor of various future Lithuanian conferences and councils.
 It was the first Lithuanian organization to defend Lithuanian interests abroad.
 After the October Revolution in 1917, the Bolshevik government accused the organization of hostile activities and closed it down, confiscating its property and imprisoning chairman Martynas Yčas for two months.